CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/Hardware-enabled-DDOS-Protection.md

 imgData: cumulus-linux
 siteSlug: cumulus-linux
 ---
-It is crucial to also protect a switch’s control plane to ensure the proper control plane applications have access to the switch’s CPU.
+It is crucial to also protect a switch's control plane to ensure the proper control plane applications have access to the switch's CPU.
 Failure to do so could increase vulnerabilities to a Denial of Service (DOS) attack.
 Cumulus Linux provides control plane protection by default.
 It also offers a DDOS protection mechanism, which protects data